 Before you dive in, take some time to learn about the different ways to structure your business in a way that will give you the biggest slice of the pie — not the leftover sliver that’s all crust (unless crust is your thing).
 The way you set up your company can mean the difference between growth and success and burning out after a year in business.
 Ask these five tax questions when setting out to structure your cannabis business.

 1. What kind of legal entity do you want to be?

-Historically, before California decided to have a fully regulated state system for medical marijuana, cannabis companies were set up as non-profits.
+Historically, before fully regulated state systems for medical and recreational marijuana, cannabis companies were set up as non-profits.
 Now, there are other options for structuring your business.
 Figuring out which model is right for you depends on many factors, including your role in the cannabis industry (i.e. grower, distributor, or partner); county and local regulations; and your projected growth.
 Here are some options available:

 - The California Cooperative Corporation: in this scenario, cooperatives will be able to operate both as for-profit and non-profit entities.

 - The B-Corporation: B-Corporations are now authorized at the state level in California.
 A B corporation is a benefit corporation, a for-profit with a certain score for social and environmental performance.

 - C-Corporation: a C-Corporation refers to a for-profit corporation that is taxed separately from its owners.
 In this scenario, your business will be taxed on its income at a corporate level, and then as the owner, you will be taxed on your personal return for any income received from your canna-business.
 If this double-taxation seems unfair, you’re not wrong; however, having C-Corporation status creates a firewall against any personal tax liability, lowering your personal risk.